Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Experiment

 \section{Experiment}

 As mentioned in Section~\ref{sec: related work}, Copyscope cannot distinguish image-level infringement; DIAGNOSIS is an infringement detection method based on a priori dataset coating; CPDM can only evaluate the extent of infringement after data unlearning.
 These methods target unrealistic settings and different goals, making direct comparison with DPM inappropriate.
-As for detection in LVLMs, DPM can also be extended to this setting, which we leave as a promising work in the future (see Appendix~\ref{appendix: future}).
+As for detection in LLMs and LVLMs, DPM can also be extended to this setting, which we leave as a promising work in the future.
+In this section, we evaluate the proposed DPM on the CIDD dataset across four text-to-image models: Stable Diffusion v1.4 (SD1.4)~\cite{rombach2022high}, Stable Diffusion XL (SDXL)~\cite{podell2023sdxlimprovinglatentdiffusion}, SANA~\cite{xie2024sana}, and FLUX~\cite{labs2025flux1kontextflowmatching} models.

-In this section, we evaluate the proposed DPM on the CIDD dataset across four text-to-image models: Stable Diffusion v1.4 (SD1.4)~\citep{rombach2022high}, Stable Diffusion XL (SDXL)~\citep{podell2023sdxlimprovinglatentdiffusion}, SANA~\citep{xie2024sana}, and FLUX~\citep{labs2025flux1kontextflowmatching} models.
 We report both quantitative and qualitative results, and perform an ablation study to validate all modules in DPM.
-For the quantitative evaluation, we employ two standard metrics: ROC-AUC, which measures the ability to distinguish infringed from non-infringed samples, and Soft Accuracy (SoftAcc), a stricter metric that evaluates the numerical alignment between confidence scores and ground truth labels, penalizing even slight deviations from the correct value.
-Details of the metrics are listed in the Appendix~\ref{appendix: Evaluation Metrics}, and experiment settings in Appendix~\ref{appendix: experiment setup}.
+For the quantitative evaluation, we employ two standard metrics: ROC-AUC, which measures the ability to distinguish infringed from non-infringed samples, and Soft Accuracy (SoftAcc), a stricter metric that evaluates the numerical alignment between confidence scores and ground truth labels, penalizing slight deviations from the correct value.